-- 1. Edit the Web.config file for the WCF web service. - Locate the system.serviceModel/bindings/basicHttpBinding/binding section.
+1. Edit the Web.config file for the WCF web service.

 Note: Web services that use webHttpBinding are shipped as HTTP enabled in the web.config file - if your web.config file does not include a basicHttpBinding node, skip this section.